BattmannWann/The-VizDoom-Experience/meetings/Minutes_for_project_week_1.md

 - I have begun learning what Neural Networks are and how to create them

-- I have successfully installed the VizDoom repository and have managed to launch their `basic.py` script to ensure that everything has been set up correctly
+- I have successfully installed the ViZDoom repository and have managed to launch their `basic.py` script to ensure that everything has been set up correctly

 ---